 Federal drug charges can negatively impact your life forever.
 Whether your drug crime is being charged on a state or federal level, you need to take immediate action to protect your rights.
 It’s essential to obtain the help of an experienced criminal defense attorney who knows how to fight in both state and federal courts.

-Foley Griffin, LLP has over 75 years of collective experience providing aggressive representation for those facing severe charges.
+Foley Griffin has over 75 years of collective experience providing aggressive representation for those facing severe charges.
 We will fight for your rights and work aggressively to get you the best possible outcome.

 Contact our Nassau County criminal defense attorneys at (888) 966-8480 for seasoned representation in your corner.